amperity/amperity-docs/amperity_reference/source/segments.rst

 .. segments-compare-details-start

 The **Compare** tab shows how two or more segment statistics compare.
-You can compare key metrics and identify shared audiences to identify new opportunities to reach customers.
-You can also view segment overlap.
+You can ask questions that compare key metrics and identify shared audiences to identify new opportunities to reach customers.

+* What is the overlap if I compare multiple segments?
+* How do metrics like active customers, revenue, average revenue per customer, average units per order, and average order value compare across segments?

 .. note:: Up to five total segments can be compared together.